Term of the Moment

 Twitter was designed as a social network to keep friends and colleagues informed throughout the day.
 However, it became widely used for commercial and political purposes to keep customers, voters and fans up-to-date as well as to encourage feedback.
 By 2013, daily tweets reached the half billion mark.

-After establishing a Twitter account at twitter.com, individuals can import their email addresses as well as use the Twitter search to locate and invite people.
+After establishing a Twitter account at twitter.com, individuals could import their email addresses as well as use the Twitter search to locate and invite people.
 Tweets can be made public and sent to anyone requesting the feed, or they can be sent only to pre-approved followers.

-Forward that Tweet (Retweet)
+Forward that Tweet/Post (Retweet/Repost)

 Replies and Direct Messages (DMs)

-Initially a one-way broadcast from writer to follower, Twitter added a reply function that turned Twitter into a discussion group.
+Initially a one-way broadcast from writer to follower, Twitter added a reply function that turned into a discussion group.

-Tweets can also be private.
+Tweets/posts can also be private.
 Writers can send followers a private "direct message" (DM).
 Followers can do likewise, and they can also delete their DMs from the writer's inbox.
 In 2015, the length of a DM was increased from 140 to 10,000 characters.

 @ Signs